 The Crusader forces secured a diplomatic victory by gaining control of Jerusalem and other territories in the Holy Land.
 However, it was only a temporary arrangement.

 The Sixth Crusade was the first time a crusade was launched without the direct backing of the Papacy.
 In fact, Frederick II had been excommunicated while he conducted the Crusade.

 This battle was fought in 1250 between Crusader forces under Louis IX and Ayyubid forces.
-The battle was a decisive victory for the Ayyubids, significantly affected Crusader morale.
+The battle was a decisive victory for the Ayyubids and significantly affected Crusader morale.

 The battle of Fariksur was one of the final significant battles of the Seventh Crusade.
 It was fought between Egyptian Muslim forces and a Crusader army under Louis IX.
 Crusaders suffered a decisive defeat and Louis IX was taken captive.

 The Muslim forces achieved a decisive victory in the Seventh Crusade.
 Louis IX met failure, was captured, and had to be ransomed for a great sum.

 The Seventh Crusade marked a general disinterest among European monarchs in a religious crusade.
 Louis IX was the only monarch who expressed such zeal at the time.

 For his efforts, he gained considerable fame and influence across Europe.